Enforcement & signed intent

 An agent will fabricate any string you only check for presence

-If the gate only checks that a record ID fieldis filled in, an agent under pressure to complete its task will invent one that satisfies the requirement.
+If the gate only checks that a record ID field is filled in, an agent under pressure to complete its task will invent one that satisfies the requirement.
 The gate has to confirm the record actually exists, against the AGLedger API, before it trusts it.
-It is a single read — on the order of 50 to 200 milliseconds, negligible against model inference — and it is the difference between a control and a checkbox.
+It is a single read - on the order of 50 to 200 milliseconds, negligible against model inference - and it is the difference between a control and a checkbox.
+This is also why weaker agents are not a reason against the pattern: an agent that fabricates an ID fails closed, because the gate validates rather than trusts.

 Fail-closed by default